There’s nothing quite like a good book. They say that the most successful people in the world are readers.

 Now here is a readable book.
 I got the digital format.
 I love love loved it.
 It tells the tale of Tim Severin and his friends, who built a boat using the techniques and materials that were available back in the sixth century, when it is thought St. Brendan, an Irish monk, sailed to Newfoundland.
 Severin is one hell of a captain and a storyteller.
 It’s hard to believe that they did a transatlantic crossing in a leather boat.
 This story is all about how they built the boat and then made the crossing.
 Phenomenal!

-The Essential of Living aboard a Boat by Mark Nicholas
+The Essentials of Living Aboard a Boat by Mark Nicholas

 Mark Nicholas is my kinda guy.
 I like the way he thinks and how he’s set out this book.
 You won’t make nearly as many mistakes as most people do when they buy their first boat and start to go through the process of moving aboard if you’ve read this book.